In this guide we’ll take a look at the best weed killers for the UK market.

 Do note that it may not be right for weeds in your flowerbeds (depending on the type of plants you grow) – for this you’re probably better off with a weeding tool.

-But overall, if you want something that’ll tidy up your lawn, Weedol is the way to go.
+But overall, if you want something that’ll tidy up your lawn, Weedol might just be the best weed killer for you.

 Last up we have a weed killer from a company perhaps few of us have heard of, but their product boasts very good results.